SeanJxie/practice-programs/README.md

-A whole bunch of random code
+A whole bunch of random projects a may have written for programming practice